Aspen and the Roaring Fork Valley Feature

 - Fodor's Choice

-John Henry "Doc" Holliday was a gunslinger with an attitude.
+Born on August 14, 1851, in Griffin, Georgia, John Henry "Doc" Holliday would grow up to be a gunslinger with an attitude.
 Part scholar, part rebel, he was often only one step ahead of the law.
-Born on August 14, 1851, in Griffin, Georgia, Holliday went to dental school.
-Shortly after opening his practice, he was diagnosed with tuberculosis.
-On the advice of his doctor, Holliday moved west in 1873 in search of a drier climate.
+In 1872, after earning a dental degree in Philadelphia, he moved to Atlanta, where he opened a practice.
+Soon after, a diagnosis of tuberculosis led him to move west in search of a drier climate.

 - Fodor's 100 Hotel Awards: Check out the winners of 2013

 - Weekend Getaways: Fodor's Recommends the Best Weekend Escapes in the US

 - Great American Vacation: Find Your Next U.S. Trip with Fodor's